jordipons/musicnn/DOCUMENTATION.md

   <img src="./images/musicnn_doc.png" width="700">
 </p>

 For the [Million Song Dataset](https://github.com/jongpillee/music_dataset_split/tree/master/MSD_split), we also include a larger model with more capacity: the `MSD_musicnn_big`.
-The same as above, but dense layers have x512 filters (instead of x64) and the temporal-pooling backend has 500 units (instead of 200).
+This model is based on `musicnn`, but the dense layers mid-end have x512 filters (instead of x64) and the temporal-pooling back-end has 500 units (instead of 200).

 The following models are available: `'MTT_musicnn'`, `'MSD_musicnn'`, and `'MSD_musicnn_big'`.